utopia-foss/utopia/doc/usage/run/parameter-sweeps.rst

      # Write data every ... steps
      write_every: 1  # Default: 1
-     # NOTE Delete it, if you use the default!
+     # NOTE You can delete this if you're using the default!

      # The seed the RNG is initialized with
-     # You indicate this by adding the !sweep tag
+     # Indicate this by adding the !sweep tag
      seed: !sweep
        default: 42    # The value which is used if no sweep is done
        range: [10]    # The values over which to sweep, here: 0, 1, ...
 9